-BB-301 is under development for the treatment of Oculopharyngeal Muscular Dystrophy and is currently undergoing evaluation in CTA-enabling and IND-enabling studies.
-BB-301 is the lead pipeline program for Benitec, and the key attributes of BB-301 are outlined in in Figure 3.
+We are developing BB-301 for the treatment of Oculopharyngeal Muscular Dystrophy, and BB-301 is currently undergoing evaluation in CTA-enabling and IND-enabling studies.
+BB-301 is the lead investigational agent under development by Benitec, and the key attributes of OPMD and BB-301 are outlined in in Figure 3.